What's new in AppKit

 Symbol effects are great way to emphasize an action that has occurred or state change in your apps.

-'s image property to a symbol image - call addSymbolEffect to the image view
+• call addSymbolEffect to the image view

 wifiImageView.image = NSImage(systemSymbolName: "wifi", accessibilityDescription: "wifi icon")